bolducp/n-s-f.github.io/_posts/2016-10-23-sub-rssfeed.md

 Add an `if` statement immediately inside of the `for` loop that iterates over the posts, and use it to check whether a give post is tagged with the `politics` tag.

+This effectively tells Jekyll's templator not to include items in your RSS feed that you have not tagged as political.

 Once you've done this, your new `politics-feed.xml` will look like this:

 {% highlight xml %}{% raw %}